frain-dev/convoy-website/content/blog/generating-stripe-like-webhook-signatures.md

 ### Conclusion

 In this article, we showed how to implement Stripe-Like webhooks and build them in a backward-compatible fashion with your current implementation.
-We shipped this feature in Convoy. and you can deploy and publish great webhook signatures for your users!
+We shipped this feature to Convoy OSS and Cloud.
+You can sign up [here](https://dashboard.getconvoy.io) to get started!